• SAS Events

 Astrophysics Major Requirements

-All of our majors, and prospective majors, are encouraged to meet at least every semester with the undergraduate program director This email address is being protected from spambots.
+All of our majors, and prospective majors, are encouraged to meet at least every semester with the undergraduate program director: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 The Astrophysics Major, leading to a Bachelor of Science degree, provides a thorough introduction to the subject.
 It is appropriate preparation for Ph.D. studies and research.
 It is suitable for those with an interest in astronomy who aspire to a career in astronomy research, science education, science journalism, technical development, and other professional areas.
 Prospective majors should This email address is being protected from spambots.
 You need JavaScript enabled to view it. in the Department of Physics and Astronomy before choosing their courses.
 Synopses of our courses and links to syllabi can be found at https://physics.rutgers.edu/academics/undergraduate-program/course-synopses.